ascend4/ascend4/A4SQP_C_API.md

 at trial `x` values, and maps ASCEND variables to A4SQP vector columns.
 Step acceptance, damping, bound projection, convergence tests, and fallback status are core-owned.

+The CUTEst profiling driver has a separate least-squares recogniser for SIF objective groups and exposes LSQ experiment switches:
+`--lsq-max-iter N` and `--lsq-fallback-start original|improved`.
+These are adapter-level controls around the experimental LSQ pre-solve handoff, not new callbacks into the core SQP step machinery.
+They exist to make cases such as BROWNDEN reproducible without relying on stale builds or implicit adapter side-effects.

 ## Lifecycle